Dr. Lena-Maria Möller

 Main Fields of Research

-Islamic law; Muslim family law; private international law; comparative law; popular legal culture in the Middle East
+Contemporary Islamic and Middle Eastern law; Muslim family law; private international law; comparative law; law and popular culture in the Middle East